-2.5 million sq m of office space now occupied by business services centres in Poland
+2.5 million sq m of office space in Poland occupied by BSC

 Companies from the business services sector occupy a significant percentage of office stock in Kraków, Łódź, Wrocław and Katowice